 If you want to fly your UAS for commercial use, you must follow the FAA’s set of operational rules (known as “Part 107”).
-These rules will take effect on August 29, 2016.
-If you want to fly for commercial purposes prior to this date, please contact the FAA at UAShelp@faa.gov to get clear guidance.
+These rules went into effect on August 29, 2016.

 What is a commercial use of UAS?